 Our Board of Directors has the following standing committees: Audit, Compensation, Nominating and Corporate Governance, Public Responsibility, and Executive.
 All members of the Audit, Compensation, and Nominating and Corporate Governance committees are independent under the Nasdaq Marketplace Rules and our Corporate Governance Guidelines.
 Our Board of Directors has adopted a written charter for each of the committees, with the exception of the Executive Committee.
 Copies of the charters of each of the Audit, Compensation, and Nominating and Corporate Governance committees, as well as our Corporate Governance Guidelines, are posted on our website, www.crackerbarrel.com.
 Current information regarding all of our standing committees is set forth below.

+Number of

+Meetings in

-Name of Committee and Members
+Name of Committee and Members Functions of the Committee 2013

 AUDIT:

 Richard J. Dobkin, Chair Glenn A. Davenport Norman E. Johnson William W. McCarten